mplawley/crawler/README.md

 A. Make crawling async on the server and allow the client to poll the server for the completion of a crawl.
 To do this:

-0. Have the CrawlController POST endpoint assign a jobID based on unique username, a timestamp, and a randomly generated UUID.
+- Have the CrawlController POST endpoint assign a jobID based on unique username, a timestamp, and a randomly generated UUID.
   This method will return this jobID to the front-end.
 The jobID is put on a queue.
-1. Annotate `SitemapServiceImpl`'s `crawlSite()` method with `Async` and make it return void.
+- Annotate `SitemapServiceImpl`'s `crawlSite()` method with `Async` and make it return void.
-2. Have Angular's `crawl-update-component.ts` receive the jobID once a crawl request is made.
+- Have Angular's `crawl-update-component.ts` receive the jobID once a crawl request is made.
-3. If further requests are made from the same user within a configurable time limit (getting the user from the SecurityContext), do not allow this user to add another jobID to the queue.
+- If further requests are made from the same user within a configurable time limit (getting the user from the SecurityContext), do not allow this user to add another jobID to the queue.
-4. Otherwise, the user can poll the server for the existence of the jobID in the queue.
+- Otherwise, the user can poll the server for the existence of the jobID in the queue.
-5. Once the crawl is done, the polling will reveal that the jobID no longer exists in the queue.
+- Once the crawl is done, the polling will reveal that the jobID no longer exists in the queue.
 The front-end can then notify the user that the job is done.
 An email can also be sent using the `MailService` to the user's email, which is required at registration.

+B. Create an AWS Adapter to persist csv files created during crawling.
+To do this:

+- In addition to stats that can be simply persisted to the database, it is always nice to have cloud storage for convenient viewing of csv files and for quick access to data for any analytical needs.
+- AWS Adapter as injectable service + interface for s3Object.put, S3Object.delete, s3Object.get.
+- Upon completion of a crawl, s3Object.put for the csv's of statistics.
+- Then write to a meta data table the return of the s3Object.put.
+This is a path to where the csv is saved.

 ## Tech stack